Is Life Insurance Taxable?

 What Happens if the Owner of a Life Insurance Policy Dies Before the Insured?

-The life insurance policy owner and the insured are the same people; however, when two different people are involved, when the owner of the life insurance policy dies before the insured, the ownership of the policy switches to the contingent owner.
+The life insurance policy owner and the insured are the same people; however, when two different people are involved, and the life insurance policy owner dies before the insured, the ownership of the policy switches to the contingent owner.
 The procedure becomes an asset of the deceased owner’s estate if there is no contingent owner.
 If the deceased owner had a will, the will determines who receives the proceeds from the estate and where the policy goes.
 If the policy owner does not have a choice, then the court appoints an administrator who divides the property or cash value of the properties among the heirs of the policy owner.

 What Happens if the Beneficiary of a Life Insurance Policy is Deceased?